Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 You should try to portray yourself as an asset to a company who is looking to outsource for a particular project, someone who has specialist knowledge and they need to be able to see this through your CV.
 Outline exactly what skills you have and can offer them in the position, as they are looking for someone who has the exact skill set required for the project.

-Your previous experience is of course relevant but it does not inform them of what you can do but of what you’ve done and wording it in this way could loose you the contract.
+Your previous experience is, of course, relevant but it does not inform them of what you can do but of what you’ve done and wording it in this way could lose you the contract.